-The goal of the One-Day Conference is to reconvene UKSG’s broad community between Annual Conferences and ensure that discussion and collaboration continues.
+The goal of the November Conference is to reconvene UKSG’s broad community between Annual Conferences and ensure that discussion and collaboration continues.
 Each year’s programme is carefully planned to create a rounded view of a topic, with speakers hand-picked to ensure articulate presentation of a range of viewpoints.

 "Excellent value for money, relevant, innovative and enjoyable." – Delegate